Allina Health can help people who have had a stroke or who are risk of stroke find resources, treatment and support.

 A stroke happens when blood and oxygen flow to the brain is stopped or interrupted due to either a blockage in a blood vessel or a ruptured blood vessel.
 This loss of oxygen will cause damage to the brain.
 The two major kinds of stroke are ischemic stroke and hemorrhagic stroke.

 Ischemic stroke occurs when a blood vessel that supplies blood to the brain is blocked by a blood clot, preventing oxygen from reaching brain cells.
-The resulting damage to the brain is the ischemic stroke.
 This is the most common kind of stroke.
-There are different causes for ischemic stroke, including:
+Causes for ischemic stroke, include:

 - small vessel disease